lobehub/sd-webui-lobe-theme/README.md

 ![][feat-theme-modify]

-#### Theme Customization
+#### `2` Personalized Theme Customization

+As a design engineer, LobeChat considers the personalized experience of users in interface design, and has introduced a flexible and changeable theme mode, providing a series of color customization options, allowing users to adjust the theme color of the application according to their preferences.
+Whether you want a stable deep blue, a lively peach pink, or a professional gray and white, users can find color options that match their style in LobeTheme.

 > \[!TIP]
 >
-> Click the `⚙` icon in the upper-right corner to open the settings panel.
-The current available settings are as follows:
+> By clicking the gear icon in the upper right corner of the page, you can enter the settings panel for personalized customization.

-- **Theme**
-  - Primary color: Currently offers `13` theme color combinations
-  - Neutral color: Currently offers `6` different grayscale color combinations
-  - Logo type: `Lobe`, `Kitchen`, `Custom`
+>
+> - **Primary Color**: We provide `13` carefully selected theme color schemes to meet your personalized color needs.
+> - **Neutral Color**: For a more detailed adjustment of the visual experience, you can also choose from `6` different neutral gray levels.
+> - **Logo Type**: You can choose the default `Lobe` and `Kitchen` logos, or customize them.
-    - Custom logo: Supports `img url`, `base64`, and `emoji`.
-When a single emoji is entered, it will be automatically replaced with 3D Fluent Emoji.
+> - **Logo Customization**: Support inputting `img url`, `base64` encoded images, or `emoji` emoticons for logo customization.
+When entering a single `emoji`, the system will automatically convert it into a 3D Fluent Emoji, enriching the visual effect.
-    - Custom title: Customize the site name.
+> - **Site Title Customization**: Allows you to customize the title of the website according to your needs.

 <div align="right">